 Energy Efficiency.
-Among energy efficiency projects is support for a $104.3 million Green Energy for a Low-Carbon City in Shanghai, featuring energy efficiency and renewable energy measures in buildings, and energy-efficient vehicles and public transport.
-Similar initiatives are under way in eight other Chinese cities.
-The Bank’s ESMAP also helps city governments in developing their energy efficiency options, and serves as a knowledge clearinghouse for best practices on energy-efficient urban development.
+Among the energy efficiency projects is financial and analytical support for a $104.3 million Green Energy for a Low-Carbon City in Shanghai, featuring EE/RE measures in buildings, clean energy from renewable and natural gas, energy-efficient vehicles and public transport; similar initiatives are under way in eight other Chinese cities.
+ESMAP also provides assistance to city governments in developing their EE options, and serves as a knowledge clearinghouse for best practices on energy-efficient urban development.

 World Bank Group Financing for Energy by Type, Fiscal Years 2010-14 (Revised US$ Millions)